KeTchUP42/flash/README.md

  ![Read the Docs](https://img.shields.io/readthedocs/docs)

   My little C++ experience.
-  This is a small platformer written using the SFML 2.5 library.
+  This is a small platformer made with SFML 2.5 library.

  ## DOCUMENTATION: